-The Board Strategic and Investment Committee has oversight on strategic/business risk.
-The Strategy Committee, a sub-committee of the Executive Committee, manages strategic/business risk operationally over and above strategy being debated at the Management Integrated Risk Committee.
+The Board Strategic and Investment Committee has oversight on Strategic/Business risk.
+The Strategy Committee, a sub-committee of the Executive Committee, manages Strategic/Business risk operationally, over and above strategy being debated at the Management Integrated Risk Committee.

-Reputational Risk
+Reputational risk

-Reputational Risk is defined as the current or potential risk to earnings and capital, driven by the adverse perception of the Bank on the part of clients, counterparties, employees or regulators.
+Reputational risk is defined as the current or potential risk to earnings and capital, driven by the adverse perception of the Bank on the part of clients, counterparties, employees or regulators.

-Approach to managing Reputational Risk
+Approach to managing Reputational risk

-Principles are in place for identifying, assessing, escalating and effectively managing Reputational Risk.
-The Bank continues to dynamically assess and monitor Reputational Risk on a qualitative basis.
-A Reputational Risk Management Framework is in place to ensure the effective and consistent treatment of Reputational Risks across the Bank.
+Principles are in place to identify, assess, escalate and effectively manage Reputational risk.
+The Bank continues to dynamically assess and monitor Reputational risk on a qualitative basis.
+A Reputational Risk Management Framework is in place to ensure the effective and consistent treatment of Reputational risks across the Bank.

-Reputational Risk is managed through the Reputational Risk Management Framework with monthly reporting to the Management Integrated Risk Committee.
+Reputational risk is managed through the Reputational Risk Management Framework, with monthly reporting to the Management Integrated Risk Committee.
 The Board Risk Management Committee has oversight over the Bank's reputational risks and receives quarterly reports to that effect.